mikaelvesavuori/gitmetrix/README.md

 }
 ```

-Or in plain English, for each day:
+Or in plain English, for each day (or over a given period), you can now answer questions like:

 - How many times is code pushed?
 - How many pull requests are opened?